 Most people might think that after playing guitar for 20 years, I'd be able to spot "trouble" areas...easily.
 Not so!
 After reading Chapter One, I discovered that I was experiencing a significant amount of pain when playing certain passages.
-In conjunction with this I also learned that "muscle memory" has a HUGE impact on the way we play.
+In conjunction with this I also learned that what you call "muscle memory" has HUGE impact on the way we play.

 Rather than taking the time to figure out a "better" way to play that passage, I had simply forced my fingers to do something that they didn't want to do!
 Thanks to your book...I've corrected that specific problem!